+NIJ welcomes applications that involve multiple entities; however, the applicant must be an eligible entity and the other(s) must be proposed as subrecipient(s).
+The applicant must be the entity with primary responsibility for conducting and leading the research.
 NIJ may elect to make awards for applications submitted under this solicitation in future fiscal years, dependent on the merit of the applications and on the availability of appropriations.